 A laser safety file was in place which contained the relevant information in relation to laser equipment.
-There was written confirmation of the appointment and duties of a certified laser protection advisor (LPA) which is reviewed on an annual basis.
-The service level agreement between the establishment and the LPA was reviewed and this expires on 31 December 2023.
+There was written confirmation of the appointment and duties of a certified LPA which is reviewed on an annual basis.
+The service level agreement between the establishment and the LPA was reviewed and this expires during January 2025.